Armani-T/Caesium/README.md

 ### Comments

 Comments are lines of text meant for other people to read, rather than for the interpreter to run.
-If a line begins with a `#` character, the entire line is treated by the interpreter as if it is empty.
+If a line begins with a `#` character, the entire line is treated by the interpreter as if it contains nothing.

 ### Errors